Showing posts with label Slow-Cooked Barbecue Ribs. Show all posts

 We sprayed the ribs with apple juice every hour and brushed on barbecue sauce twice in the last hour of smoking.

-After 5 hours of maintaining our smoker temperature of between 225 to 260 degrees, we reached our ribs internal temperature of 190 degrees.
+After 5 hours maintaining a smoker temperature between 225 and 260 degrees, we reached the internal temperature of our ribs at 190 degrees.

 This is my first smoke in my new offset smoker.
-I would not succeded if not for David Farrell and his book The Old Fat Guy's Guide to Smoking Meat For Beginners.
-I have been following David's blog oldfatguy.ca for some time now.
-He has been a true inspiration to me to getting started on smoking foods.
-I followed David's method for these ribs outlined in his blog and his book and I succeded.
+I would not have succeeded if not for David Farrell and his book The Old Fat Guy's Guide to Smoking Meat For Beginners.
+He has been a true inspiration to me in getting started with smoking foods.
+I followed David's method for these ribs, outlined in his blog and his book, and I succeeded.

 This book is packed with information from David's years of experience.